Skip to main content

 Kelo v.
 City of New London (2005)

 In this case, the city authorized the use of eminent domain to revitalize its distressed economy.
 The city council allowed a private nonprofit to exercise eminent domain in the city's name.
-Although eminent domain had not allowed private property to transfer to another private party, the court allowed this transfer because it was part of a development plan designed to benefit the public.
+Although eminent domain had not allowed private property to be transferred to another private party, the court allowed this transfer.
+This transfer was part of a development plan designed to benefit the public.

 Commentators argue that the Kelo decision gave the government almost limitless eminent domain powers.
 The government can transfer private property to a private party under the general justification of “economic development."
 In response, many state legislatures have limited their own powers of eminent domain.